AmanBZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. this bash script deletes the file betty.
 9. this bash script deletes the directory my_first_directory that is in the /tmp directory.
 10. this bash script changes the working directory to the previous one.
-11. this bash script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory
+11. this bash script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory.
 12. this bash script prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script
 13. this bash script Creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 14. this bash script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+15. this bash script moves all files beginning with an uppercase letter to the directory /tmp/u
+16. this bash script deletes all files in the current working directory that end with the character ~.
+17. this bash script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+18. this bash script  lists all the files and directories of the current directory, separated by commas.
+19. this bash script Creates a magic file 'school.mgc' that can be used with the command file to detect School data files.